EmirDelicR/starter-pack-react/application/backend/README.md

 **Populate data**

-Navigate in terminal to backend/scripts folder and execute.
-This command will give some pre defined data.
+Navigate in the terminal to the backend/scripts folder and execute.
+This command will give some pre-defined data.

 ```console
 ./populate_data.sh
 ```

-If you have issue with permissions run:
+If you have an issue with permissions run:

 ```console
 sudo chmod 777 populate_data.sh